In this post I'm going to discuss the experiences I had during my Salkantay Trek to Machu Picchu while hiking in South America.

 The trek is a great opportunity to get off the grid and experience what Peru is all about!

-Your Salkantay Trek itinerary and experience will be highly dependent on which tour operator you book through.
+Your specific itinerary and experience will be highly dependent on which tour operator you book through.
 For my trip we went with Alpaca Expeditions.
+Even if you decide to hike the Inca Trail instead these guys are worth a look.

 Read on to get the full scoop on how my trip to Peru with my brother Alex went!
-If you're more interested in reading about what to pack for Salkantay you can find my guide on that here!
+If you're more interested in reading about what to pack for the Salkantay Trek I've written a full post on that as well.

-With that said, let's discuss what you can expect from Alpaca Expeditions before jumping into our Salkantay Trek itinerary.
+With that said, let's discuss what you can expect from Alpaca Expeditions before jumping into our itinerary.

 My favorite thing on this front was that the porters were fed the same food we were.
 After a long day of working hard to support our trek they certainly deserved a good meal!
 Not all operators treat their people with this same respect.

-If you're not ready to jump into those specifics yet, there are still a few things you should weigh when considering the Salkantay Trek.
+If you're not ready to jump into those specifics yet, there are still a few things you should weigh when considering this trek.

 You're going to be carrying some extra weight with you even after utilizing the porters.
 The actual trails you're hiking aren't too difficult as most are well maintained.